-In October, 2019, the Department of Education issued a Decision Establishing Control

-Over The Providence Public School District and Reconstituting Providence Public Schools.
-The districts "that continue to fall short of performance goals outlined in district strategic plans."
+In October, 2019, the Department of Education issued a Decision Establishing Control Over the Providence Public School District and Reconstituting Providence Public Schools.
+The Department took this step at the request of Providence officials pursuant to its authority under the Crowley Act, R.I.G.L. §16-7.1-5 to develop and implement strategies for schools and school districts "that continue to fall short of performance goals outlined in district strategic plans."
 For these schools and districts, the Crowley Act authorizes "progressive levels of control" by the